How Workers Comp Insurance Gets Weaponized Against Small Biz

 In my line of work, this is a fairly routine call.
 I’ve worked with Workers Comp insurance for over forty years, and for more than thirty years I’ve specialized in double-checking how insurance companies calculate those Workers Comp insurance premiums, in order to find and correct overcharges.
 Increasingly, I’ve been getting those calls and emails from small businesses, from all over the country.
 They’re often in the construction trades, with similar horror stories about a Shock Audit.

-Workers Compensation insurance premiums are based on payroll, so the initial premium has to be estimated, by definition.
+Workers Compensation insurance premiums are based on payroll, so the initial premium has to be estimated, by definition, because payroll cannot be exactly known in advance for the coming year.
 That also means that, after the policy ends, the actual payroll has to be determined, and premiums get adjusted based on that actual payroll.
 But for a lot of small businesses, Workers Compensation insurance (which is essentially required for a business to operate in most states) can get weaponized by a system that’s dominated by insurance companies.
 That’s how my Hispanic roofer bought three policies for $1,500 apiece and ended up with a $200,000 bill.

 Heck, that case wasn’t even the most egregious one we’ve seen recently.
 We just finished making a bill for $700,000 disappear for another small business client.
 We were able to do that because the insurance company had made a fundamental error in how that premium charge had been computed, and once we pointed it out they were cooperative in fixing things.
 Insurers aren’t always so quick to fix these mistakes, but they often are, once things are explained and documented properly.